Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

   40132f:       e8 4c fd ff ff          call   401080 <__asprintf_chk@plt>
 ```

-{ TODO: diagram of person staring into abyss of a wall }

 What?
 I was not expecting this at all.
 I was staring at this wall we got stuck at and thought I would have to try a bunch of things to get through.
 But this is something we didn't expect.
 Why did changing the binary we use make a difference?

 We have found something that doesn't fit in our mental model.
 Great!
 Now we get an opportunity to learn something cool and update our knowledge.

 Does this weird thing also happen for `hello_name.c`?
 Indeed, we see `printf`.

-Let's go back to our lab notebook and mark this behavior as something we will have to reconcile later.
-For now, let's stay calm and explore on.

 ```sh
 $ objdump -D ./a.out | grep "printf"